 Residual 4 1 0 0 0.56889

 The second function is getVcEDF().
-This function takes the ANOVA table from the previous function and then generates two tables where one table consists of effective degrees of freedom and the other table contains the variance component estimates.
-Three types of variance component estimates have produced; these are REML.var.comp, which is the variance component estimates from REML, LC.var.comp, which is the variance component estimates computed from the linear combination of the expected mean squares, REAL.var.comp, which are the expected variance components.
-The REML.EDF, LC.EDF and REAL.EDF are the effective degrees of freedom calculated based on the Satterthwaite approximation using three different variance component estimates mentioned.
+This function takes the ANOVA table generated by the previous function and then generates two tables: one table consists of effective degrees of freedom and the other table contains the variance component estimates.
+Three types of variance component estimates are produced; these are REML.var.comp, which are the REML-based variance component estimates, LC.var.comp, which are the variance component estimates computed from the linear combination of the expected mean squares, REAL.var.comp, which are the expected variance components.
+The REML.EDF, LC.EDF and REAL.EDF are the effective degrees of freedom calculated based on the Satterthwaite’s approximation using the three different variance component estimates mentioned.

 An example of the output table from getVcEDF() function from one dataset can be shown as